Leading Well When You Are Not the Expert

 The probing questions follow along these lines:

 What are you trying to achieve?
 Why is it important to achieve this?
-These questions probe on whether the team has the right goal and priorities in mind when building the plan and evaluating trade offs.
+These questions probe whether the team has the right goal and priorities in mind when building the plan and evaluating trade-offs.
 If the goal or prioritization is not right, then anything that follows from it (e.g. the plan) will not be right.

 What is your proposed plan and why?
 What options did you consider?
 What were the pros and cons?
-These questions provide a deeper view into what the team has already considered and gives the leader the opportunity to add additional context or considerations.
+These questions provide a deeper view into what the team has already considered and allow the leader to add additional context or considerations.
 The leader may also provide feedback on whether the team is weighing trade-offs appropriately.